Here's what's in the Senate stimulus plan - KION546

 Minimum wage

-The Senate bill will not include an increase in the federal minimum wage, which House Democrats proposed raising to $15 an hour.
+The Senate bill does not include an increase in the federal minimum wage, which House Democrats proposed raising to $15 an hour.

 The parliamentarian ruled in late February that increasing the hourly threshold does not meet a strict set of guidelines needed to move forward in the reconciliation process, which would allow Senate Democrats to pass the relief bill with a simple majority and no Republican votes.

-Note: This story has been updated with passage of the Senate bill.